-Companies can pay more than the minimum levels.
+Companies can pay more than the minimum level.
 Minimum levels are to prevent companies from completely exploiting the youth and paying less than a living wage.

-Learnerships and apprenticeships are subsidised so unemployed participants who are unable to access traditional tertiary study, can be absorbed into the workforce for training and gain work-based experience i.e. they learn and earn at the same time.
+Learnerships and apprenticeships are subsidised.
+This facilitates unemployed participants who are unable to access traditional tertiary study.
+They can be absorbed into the workforce for training and gain work-based experience i.e. they learn and earn at the same time.

 Some learners earn the bare minimum because they accepted it and couldn’t or didn’t negotiate a rate based on their real expenses.
 These learners either have to leave the programme or accept what they signed up for and be professional about it.